 Also known as vaginal candidiasis, yeast infections are caused by a fungus.
 It generally causes your vagina and vulva (the tissues at the opening of the vagina) to itch.
 You may also have a discharge.

 Yeast infections are common.
 Three of every four women get one in their lifetime.
-And many women get it more than once.
+And many women have more than one.

 Knowing how to spot the signs and symptoms of a yeast infection can help you get the most effective treatment.

-- Intense burning, especially when you urinate or during sex
+- A burning feeling, especially when you urinate or during sex

 - Swelling and redness around your vulva